- Rust 71.6%

 Quick Start

-Install Pre-built Binaries
+Install from Binaries

-curl -sSL https://forge.ourworld.tf/geomind_code/hero_redis/raw/branch/main/scripts/install.sh | bash
+curl -sSL https://forge.ourworld.tf/lhumina_code/hero_redis/raw/branch/main/scripts/install.sh | bash

 This installs all tools to ~/hero/bin/: